Home Features Pricing Documentation Services Contact DOWNLOAD

 SiteCMD only notifies you when a scan finds something that’s actually new or worse.
 The exact rules:

-- First scan with criticals.
-If this is the project’s first scheduled scan and it found any criticals, you get notified.
+• First scan with criticals.
+If this is the environment’s first scheduled scan and it found any criticals, you get notified.

 A clean scan (no criticals appeared, score stayed flat or went up) does not notify.
 SiteCMD doesn’t pop alerts to tell you everything’s fine.